Language-Research-Technology/ldaca-website/content/about/faqs/index.md

         <li>Ethics</li>
     </ul>
     <p>
-        The CARE principles were developed in relation to Indigenous data, but we believe that researchers should adopt this approach in all cases where the people who participate in our research can be seen to have some moral rights in the information they have contributed.
+        The {{< glossary_link display="CARE" id="care" >}} principles were developed in relation to Indigenous data, but we believe that researchers should adopt this approach in all cases where the people who participate in our research can be seen to have some moral rights in the information they have contributed.
     </p>
     <p>
-        While the FAIR principles are about making it easier to share and reuse data, the CARE principles ensure that data is used ethically.
+        While the {{< glossary_link display="FAIR" id="fair" >}} principles are about making it easier to share and reuse data, the {{< glossary_link display="CARE" id="care" >}} principles ensure that data is used ethically.
     </p>
     <p>
          We have more information about these principles on our <a href="https://www.ldaca.edu.au/about/principles/">website</a> and in our <a href="https://www.ldaca.edu.au/news/posts/fair-and-care/">blog</a>.